Pickles on FIRE: The 3D Shape Evolution of Simulated Milky Way-Mass Galaxies: Methods

 \subsection{Measurement Accuracy}

 Measuring the shapes of our galaxies accurately at $z=0$ is fairly straightforward because each simulation contains millions of star particles.
 However, as we examine subsets of particles in progenitor galaxies at earlier times, the particle count declines rapidly.
 We perform the following experiment to assess the minimum number of particles required to accurately measure the shape of a system.
-We first measured the shapes of several highly-resolved galaxies at $z=0$ within $0.1\,r_{\mathrm{vir}}$ and recorded this as their ``true'' shape.
+We first measured the shapes of several highly-resolved galaxies at $z=0$ including galaxies that are spheroidal, elongated, disky, and undergoing mergers.
+Specifically we measured shapes within $0.1\,r_{\mathrm{vir}}$ and recorded this as their ``true'' shape.
 We then progressively removed fractions of particles and analyzed the deviations in the resulting shape measurements.
 For each fraction, we removed a random subset of particles and recalculated the shape 100 times to quantify the deviation.
 We increased the fraction of star particles removed until the standard deviation in derived axis ratios, divided by the ``true'' shape, exceeded 0.05.
 Our findings indicate that this threshold was consistently exceeded when fewer than 1,000 particles remained.
-Thus, we adopt a lower limit of 1,000 particles as the minimum necessary to reliably measure the galaxy's shape.\footnote{In practice, the need for 1,000 particles is what motivated us to chose a 500 Myr cutoff for stars we classify as ``young''.
+Thus, we adopt a lower limit of 1,000 particles as the minimum necessary to reliably measure the galaxy's shape.\footnote{In practice, the need for 1,000 particles is what motivated us to choose a 500 Myr cutoff for stars we classify as ``young''.
 A younger age limit would have resulted in fewer stars at some of our higher redshift timesteps.}